munificent/journal/_posts/2011-06-06-magpie-wants-you.md

 ---
 layout: post
 title: "Magpie Wants You!"
-tags: code language magpie oscon
+categories: code language magpie oscon
 ---
 I've been very fortunate to get lots of feedback and encouragement so far while I've worked on my [little language Magpie](http://magpie.stuffwithstuff.com), but I haven't actually